 About

 Hi, I’m Alon.
-I love data, exploring, visualizing and modeling it, and using it to increase our understanding and solve major problems in biology, biomed and biotechnology.
+I love data, exploring, visualising and modeling it, and using it to increase our understanding and solve major problems in biology, biomed and biotechnology.

 I’m a senior researcher at Pheno.AI.
 I completed a Ph.D. under the supervision of Prof. Tamir Tuller at the Computational Systems and Synthetic Biology Lab in Tel Aviv University.
-I’m an Azrieli Fellowship alumni and an alumni of the Edmond J. Safra Center for Bioinformatics.
+I’m an Azrieli Fellowship Edmond J. Safra Center for Bioinformatics alumni.
 Previously I graduated from the Technion, and earned a M.Sc. in Electrical Engineering, and a B.Sc. in Electrical Engineering and Physics.

 Alon Diament Carmel